Fluorescein Angiography (Test for Diabetic Retinopathy)

 You have drops put into your eye to make the pupil dilate (open).
 You have to wait for about 30 minutes while the drops take effect.
 Before giving you any other medicine, your doctor will first examine your eyes.

-A medical professional inserts a small needle into a vein.
+A medical professional inserts a small needle into a vein in your arm.
 Fluorescein dye is injected in the vein.
 Your doctor uses a special eye camera to take pictures of your retina.
 You look into one side of the camera while your doctor looks through the other side.
 The camera shines a dim blue light into your eye, which causes the dye flowing through the retina arteries to show up as fluorescent green.
 The doctor takes a collection of pictures of your eyes to review more closely later.

 What risks are there from the test?